Roy Rosenzweig Prize for Innovation in Digital History

 - A budget statement that details any existing funding and how those funds were used, and a short description of how the prize funds will be used to supplement the goals of the project

-The deadline for submission of entries is May 15, 2014.
-Recipients will be announced at the following AHA annual meeting in January 2015.
+The deadline for submission of entries is May 15, 2015.
+Recipients will be announced at the January 2016 AHA annual meeting in Atlanta.

 Questions about the prize and application process should be directed to the AHA Prize Administrator.